Dieterbe/dieterblog/content/posts/fair-source.md

 Doesn't it sound a bit ironic that the path to getting developers paid is releasing your software via a non-compete license?

-Do we reach developer sustainability by preventing developers from making money on top of projects they may even have contributed to?
+Do we reach developer sustainability by preventing developers from making money on top of projects they have or want to contribute to?

 (Open Core shuts out people similarly, but many of the models above, don't.
-Further, Fair Source *does* allow to make money via consulting and auxiliary services *related* to the software)
+Note, Fair Source *does* allow to make money via consulting and auxiliary services *related* to the software)

 ### AGPL